 3. Compare Costs Based on Features and Needs

 If you’re looking at 1-to-1 digging depth, the cost difference between a backhoe and a similarly sized excavator isn’t drastic.
-But excavators can cost more to buy or rent because they come in more size variations and often have more advanced features, like quick couplers for attachments and grade control technology.
+But excavators can cost more to buy or rent because they come in more size variations and often include more advanced features, such as quick couplers for attachments and grade control technology.
 If your project requires maximum efficiency, an excavator’s speed and capability may justify the higher cost.

 4. Match the Machine to the Task